websocket-client/websocket-client/README.rst

 Installation
 =============

-This module is tested on only Python 2.7.
+This module is tested on Python 2.7 and Python 3.x.

 Type "python setup.py install" or "pip install websocket-client" to install.

 This module depend on

+ - six
- - backports.ssl_match_hostname
+ - backports.ssl_match_hostname for Python 2.x

 How about Python 3
 ===========================

-py3( https://github.com/liris/websocket-client/tree/py3 ) branch is for python 3.3.
-Every test case is passed.
-If you are using python3, please check it.
+Now, we support python 3 on  single source code from version 0.14.0.
+Thanks, @battlemidge.

 Example
 ============